LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D0-Intro-Overview.md

 - Due Dates: Look at the Moodle Upcoming Events to see what is due this week.

-- Reading: Do the required reading.
+- Reading:

+  - Read the first reading before the first class session of the week.
+  - Read the second one before the second class session.
+  - Only skim the lecture notes before each lecture.

 - Lectures: Participate in the live interactive video stream at class time, or watch the video recordings.